An expat guide to healthcare and health insurance in China

 An international health insurance for China is often a better option for expats than a local health plan.
 It offers you the freedom of your choice of doctors or medical centre, and the possibility of being covered internationally.
 If you prefer to be treated in your home country or in another country within your zone of cover your medical costs will be reimbursed by your insurance company (within the limits of your policy).
 Moreover, if you leave China and move elsewhere your international insurance may be able to follow you.

 It is always important that your medical insurance complies with local legislation.
 As an expatriate in China, subscribing to an international health insurance does not exempt you from signing up to the local health care system; in this case your international health insurance would top-up your state healthcare.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for China and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.